Check out our growing library of code snippets for Gravity Forms!

 ❗ Notes and Best Practices

-- To search multiple fields pass comma seperated IDs to the search attribute and separate the corresponding values in the shortcode content with the
+- To search multiple fields pass comma separated IDs to the search attribute and separate the corresponding values in

 symbol.
 Use thesearch_mode

-attribute to configure if any or all conditions must match.
-To search for multiple values for the same field, repeat the field ID in the search attribute with the corresponding values in the shortcode content. - Custom Formatting: Use the display attribute with curly braces for placeholders (e.g.,
+match.
+To search for multiple values for the same field, repeat the field ID in the search attribute with the corresponding values in the shortcode content. - Custom Formatting: Use the display attribute with placeholders, enabling displays in a complex format.

-- The search and display attributes both support entry properties and field IDs.
+endless!
+You can define CSS classes allowing for even more customization!
+See above for details. - The search and display attributes both support entry properties and field IDs.
 See Gravity Forms Entry Object.

 - To perform a global search for any field with a specified value, leave the corresponding search ID blank.